-Refer to the "MUT-II REFERENCE MANUAL" or "MUT-II OPERATING INSTRUCTIONS" for instructions on handling the MUT-II.
+Refer to the MUT-II INSTRUCTION MANUAL for instructions on handling the MUT-II.

 Connect the MUT-II to the diagnosis connector as shown in the illustration.

 Connection and disconnection of the MUT-II should always be made with the ignition switch in the OFF position.